 Lac Simard South contains 12 pegmatites that were identified from satellite imagery and is nearby known active lithium camps with large established resources.
 This is consistent with Foremost Lithium’s focus to be within close proximity of lithium concentrators and refineries providing a key strategic competitive advantage, in cost management.

 Figure 1.
 Area Map With Display of Foremost's New Lac Simard South Claims with Surrounding Lithium Refineries and Concentrators*

 Lac Simard South is contiguous to Sayona Mining Limited and Refined Metals Corp.
 Lac Simard property which has sampled 2.1% lithium (Li) which is 4.52% Lithium Oxide (Li2O) and 5.88% Tantalum Oxide (Ta2O5) (Ref.
 Report GM 36797, 1980).
 Sayona Mining Limited's Abitibi Hub, comprised of its North American Lithium, Authier Lithium and Tansim Lithium projects located nearby, boasts a measured and indicated resource of 87.8 Mt grading 1.05% Li2O (Source: https://sayonamining.com.au/announcements/ March 22, 2022).

 *Resource estimates contained on map in this press release were directly sourced from:

 The project is located in a well-developed mining region with readily available support facilities and services.
 Val-d’Or is a city with a population of 30,000 inhabitants and is well-known for its mining history, with an experienced mining workforce.
-The Property is easily accessible year-round by way of well-maintained roads, with little overburden connecting and within a few km from major highways.
+The Property is easily accessible year-round by way of well-maintained roads, and within a few km from major highways.
 Sudbury, Ontario is the closest major city, about 350 km to the southwest.